oracle/graal/docs/reference-manual/native-image/Bundles.md

 # Native Image Bundles

 Native Image provides a feature that enables users to build native executables from a self-contained _bundle_.
-In contrast to regular `native-image` building, this mode of operation only takes a single `*.nib`-file as an input that contains everything needed to build an image (a native executable or a native shared library).
+In contrast to regular `native-image` building, this mode of operation takes only a single _*.nib_ file as an input.
+The file contains everything required to build a native executable (or a native shared library).
 This can be useful when large applications consisting of many input files (JAR-files, configuration files, auto-generated files, downloaded files) need to be rebuilt at a later point in time without worrying whether all files are still available.
 Often complex builds involve downloading many libraries that are not guaranteed to remain accessible later in time.
 Using Native Image bundles is a safe solution to encapsulate all this input required for building into a single file.